Support Group Facilitators

 Natalie facilitates CCI's Teens Living with Chronic Illness support group.

-Zoë Freeman, LSWAIC, MSW
+Zoë Freeman, MSW, LICSW

 She/her

-Zoë is a licensed social worker associate-independent clinical (LSWAIC) in Washington State from the University of Washington.
+Zoë is a licensed clinical social worker in Washington State from the University of Washington.
 She focuses on chronic illness and pain, caregiving, LGBTQIA+, older adults, and grief and loss.
 She believes that providing a space for isolated and often misunderstood individuals can be an invaluable resource, as building a community of compassion and understanding can make a difference.
-In addition, Zoë is a clinician in a group practice in Woodinville. â€‹
+In addition, Zoë is a clinician in a group practice in Woodinville.

 Zoë facilitates CCI's 2nd Wednesday Living with Chronic Illness Support Group for WA state residents, the Living with Rare Chronic Illness Support Group for WA state residents, and the LGBTQIA+ and Living with Chronic Illness Support Group.

-Alison Kennedy, MSW student
+Alison Kennedy, MSW, LSWAIC

 She/her